 Not bad for a "grainy little movie."

 Hungry for a really crisp copy of Night of the Living Dead?
-Click here to buy Elite's pristine Millennium Edition.
-It's the best version of Night of the Living Dead presently available.
+Click here to buy the Criterion Collection Blu-Ray.
+It features the gorgeous 4K restoration and it's the best version of Night of the Living Dead available anywhere.

 Board up your windows, grab your popcorn, sit back and watch...